AlexMR2000/Cocktail_Robot_Dashboard/README.md

 ## Demo with Images and Videos

-In the folder docs ([Link to Data Folder](/cpee_models/)) there are useful images and videos documenting the functionalities of this project including a process and user perspective.
+In the folder [docs](https://github.com/AlexMR2000/Cocktail_Dashboard/tree/main/cpee_model) there are useful images and videos documenting the functionalities of this project including a process and user perspective.

 ## API Documentation